How does all of this work?

 Donna Scarborough: We use 3D technology to provide a view of the stresses placed on the body which we cannot see with our eyes.
 It gives us an ability to look at forces, torques, and positions of the body during an athletic activity, such as pitching.

 This information complements information from the physical exam which we perform on all our athletes.
 The first step is to put reflective markers on the athlete and create a 3-D model based on body segments that those markers are representing.

 Donna Scarborough: The markers are actually small spheres covered with reflective tape.
 The twenty cameras in this room have LED's encircling the camera lenses which project light towards the athlete.
 This directional light enhances the reflection of the markers.
 How do the markers work in conjunction with the twenty cameras that are here?

 Donna Scarborough: The cameras are tracking the position of each marker in 3D space.
 They're passive meaning, the markers do not self generate a signal, they use the reflection from the lights emitted in the room to be seen, tracked and individually identified.

 So, it captures the light and then what happens?

 Donna Scarborough: The cameras know where each marker is in space and how it should be placed on the body, with that information the athlete's individualized animated model is created in real time.
 This 'avatar', so to speak, is generated from a pre established model template.
 So, the computer knows that each marker has its own purpose on the body and can create the model.

 Do you strategically place the markers on the athlete's body?

 Donna Scarborough: Correct, a group of markers are placed on specific boney

-landmarks to define the body part and others are used only to track movement of
+landmarks to define the body part and others are used only to track movement of the body segment.

 So, it is through the capturing of the light that the camera is actually